wendelfreitas/xo/README.md

 ## Introduction

-This is a blog project using Apollo, GraphQL and MongoDB.
+This is a blog API made with GraphQL and MongoDB.
 Support for subscriptions using GraphQL Yoga, modularized schema, etc. All you need to do is clone, install and you're ready to start.

 ## Getting started